brightfence/000/README.md

 * Labs >> Enable Unread Message Icon

 #### ii.
 Github account
 [create a Github account](https://github.com/).
 Don't worry about what this is for now.
-Just know that having a Github account is *de rigeur* for developers.
-So create one using your Gmail account, if possible.
-We'll be sharing everyone's Github usernames in class for collaboration.
+Just know that Github is essential  for developers.
+Create one using your Gmail account, if possible.

 Once you create your account, we recommend you go to [email settings](https://github.com/settings/emails) and check "Keep my email address private" at the bottom.

 <a name="typing"></a>
 #### iii.
 Touch Typing
 A typical seasoned programmer types 80+ WPM.
-App Academy requires 60+ WPM.
+Some bootcamps require 60+ WPM.
 We require 40+ real WPM for 001.
-The inability to touch type is the single, greatest hurdle to first overcome for anyone who wants to learn to code.
+An inability to touch type is the single, greatest hurdle that must be first overcome to learn to code.

 [Test your typing here](http://touchtype.co/index.php/typing/tests/41).
 You should be able to consistently type 40+ *real WPM* on the test **without** looking at your keyboard.
 Here’s how we calculate *real WPM*:
 `(Your raw WPM) * (% accuracy * % accuracy)`     For example:  `51 * (0.95 * 0.95)` = 46

 You should also score at least 30 real WPM on [this alpha numberic test](http://www.typeonline.co.uk/typingspeed_alpha_numeric.php).
 It's much harder, but it's important since coding requires typing numbers and special characters.

-Since touch typing is the ability to type without looking at your keyboard, proper fingering becomes very important.
+Since touch typing is the ability to type without looking at your keyboard, proper fingering is also very important.
 You may be able to hit 40 WPM with improper fingering, but you won't be able to do 80 WPM without correct fingering.
-Here are some places to learn:
+So here are some places to learn:
 * [For fingering: wikihow](http://www.wikihow.com/Teach-Yourself-to-Touch-Type)
 * [Keybr is nice](http://www.keybr.com/)
 * [Big brown bear](http://bigbrownbear.co.uk/learntotype/)